jimmyhuynz/jimmyhuynz.github.io/index.md

 excerpt: "About Me..."
 ---

-I a newbie, Learning more is my goal.
+I have worked for many years in IT Support but I would like to learn more and practice more to sastify my curiosity.

 ## Current Interests and Projects: